This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this individual pizza dough recipe, check out our Leftover Ingredients Recipe Finder.

-• Yeast: The backbone of any good pizza dough.
-You have the option of using either active dry yeast or instant yeast.
-For a quick and convenient option, instant yeast like Platinum Yeast from Red Star is my go-to.
-If you’re going the active dry route, Fleischmann’s Active Dry Yeast is a reliable choice.
-Always ensure your yeast is fresh by checking the “best if used by” date.
-If you’ve got extra yeast leftover, consider using in in to make a small loaf of French Bread.
+• Yeast: The key to great pizza dough.
+Use active dry or instant yeast—instant yeast like Platinum Yeast from Red Star is my go-to for convenience, while Fleischmann’s Active Dry Yeast is another solid choice.
+Check the “best if used by” date to ensure freshness.
+Leftover yeast?
+Use it in a small loaf of French Bread.

-• Water: The recipe calls for 1/3 cup of warm water, ideally between 100°F and 110°F. Steer clear of water hotter than 130°F, as it can kill the yeast.
+• Water: Use 1/3 cup of warm water between 100°F and 110°F to activate the yeast.
+Avoid water hotter than 130°F, as it can kill the yeast.

 yeast dissolving in water in a large bowl.